diwakarsapan/code-challenge/README.md

 _Assessing: Engineering instinct, writing, ability to document up a deliverable concisely._

+### **☐ Add API route to access companies**

+Provide a REST API that allows accessing companies through `/api/v1/companies` endpoint in both JSON and XML formats.

+This will be testing the candidate on the following points.
+Writing an API is usually a good first step for providing access for single page applications and since this is a pretty common task in Rails, it shouldn't be too complex to be a coding exercise.
+This will allow candidates to show that they can design an basic API and write good test cases covering the APIs.

+_Assessing: Backend  skills, Basic Rails knowledge and established best practices, Basic API design._

 ## Bonus Points

 - Clean code that follows strong Rails Conventions